SamFelix03/T3Pay/README.md

 </div>

-**T3Pay** is a private agent wallet and spending governor on [Terminal 3 (T3N)](https://terminal3.io) — the gap between *asking* an AI to buy something and actually letting it checkout.
-Give an agent real **card or stablecoin** budget, cap it to merchants and categories you choose, and let it run: it can **place orders, hit limits, and route approvals - without ever seeing your credentials**.
+**T3Pay** is a platform to **create and run personal shopping agents** — powered by [Terminal 3 (T3N)](https://terminal3.io).
+Spin up a *Shopping Agent* (or Travel, Subscription, and more), fund it from your vault, set a budget and rules, then chat with it to find and buy things for real.
+The gap it closes: between *asking* an AI to purchase something and actually letting it checkout.
+Agents get **card or stablecoin** spending power capped to your merchants and categories — they **place orders, hit limits, and route approvals without ever seeing your credentials**.
 Your rules live in sealed mandates, enforcement runs in the TEE, and every attempt leaves an auditable trail you can prove.

-Check out how Terminal 3's Agent Dev Kit and T3N Powers T3Pay at [this section](#how-terminal-3-powers-t3pay).
+Check out how Terminal 3's Agent Dev Kit and T3N power your agents at [this section](#how-terminal-3-powers-t3pay).

 ---